Les Collins

-Leslie 'Les' Collins (born 24 May 1958) is a former speedway rider.
+Leslie Collins (born 24 May 1958) is a former motorcycle speedway rider from England.
 He finished runner-up in the 1982 Speedway World Championship as well as winning the Intercontinental Final in 1982, the British Under-21 Championship in 1977 and the British League Riders' Championship in 1980.
+At retirement he had earned 31 international caps for the England national speedway team.